zio/zio-kafka/zio-kafka-bench/README.md

-# Comparison Benchmarks
+# Benchmarks and Flame graphs

-## Results
+## Benchmark results

-The benchmark are run from a GitHub action on every commit.
+The benchmarks are run from a GitHub action on every commit.
 The results are published on https://zio.github.io/zio-kafka/dev/bench/.

 The results are automatically pruned by [a scala script](https://github.com/zio/zio-kafka/blob/gh-pages/scripts/prune-benchmark-history.sc) on the `gh-pages` branch.

+## Flame graphs results

+Flame graphs are created by the `profile` GitHub action which runs on every release (it can also be started manually).
+The results are published on https://zio.github.io/zio-kafka/dev/profile/.

+The results are automatically pruned by [a scala script](https://github.com/zio/zio-kafka/blob/gh-pages/scripts/prune-flame-graph.sc) on the `gh-pages` branch.

+# Benchmark descriptions

 ## The consumer benchmarks